Chorizo gnocchi with a Spanish vibe is a quick & easy meal that adds peas, broad beans & Manchego cheese all finished with sherry vinegar.

 Simple gnocchi dishes are a great way to change up “pasta night”, gnocchi is quick to cook, tastes wonderful and is really affordable.

-It has a big and bold flavour that is lightened perfectly with the peas and broad beans in this recipe.
+Chorizo has a big and bold slightly smoky flavour that is lightened perfectly with the peas and broad beans in this recipe.

 Frequently Asked Questions